Nelchois/TIL/Data_Structures/Day1.md

 ### Pseudo(Virtual) Languages
 This languages for simulation not actual action, so we don't care about complex grammers.
 These one just able to express that basic calculation, repeat and function(def)

-If someone wirte like this:
+If someone wirte code like this:
 ```
 algorithm arrayMax(A, n):
     input : Array A has n integers